SFTtech/openage/doc/code/convert/README.md

 All available archives have to be ordered, so that 'high priority' files override 'low priority' files.
-Mods have a higher priority than the base game to be able to apply its modifications.
+Mods have a higher priority than the base game to be able to apply their modifications.

 The overlay procedure works by assigning unique media files to the desired file source or archive.